-24. In the application of syllables to the sounds, where do the semitones occur?
+24. In the application of syllables to the sounds, where do the semitones occur ?

-Between mi and faw, and si and do.
+Between law and faw, and mi and faw, (or mi and faw, and si and do.)

 Note.-The teacher should let the class practise the Octave in one of the above series of syllables, more or less rapidly, and with different forms of accent, counting and beating the time, according to the movement, until, by the power of association, the syllables will bring the sounds to the mind.